-- □ Refer to Electrical Systems section before connecting the shore line power cord (when using full hook-up) or operating the vehicle on 12-volt power when dry camping. - Refer to Plumbing Systems section before connecting the fresh water supply or turning ON the water pump or water heater.
+- Refer to Electrical Systems section before connecting the shore line power cord (when using full hook-up) OR before starting the generator or operating the vehicle on 12-volt power when dry camping. - Refer to Fuel & Propane System section before using the LP system.
+Open the LP gas tank valve (if so equipped) slowly.
+There may be air in the lines and five to thirty seconds of time is needed to bleed air before LP vapor fills the lines.